Standard Chartered Uganda

 Standard Chartered Uganda, whose official name is Standard Chartered Bank Uganda Limited but is often referred to as Stanchart Uganda, is a commercial bank in Uganda.
 It is one of the banks licensed by the Bank of Uganda, the central bank and national banking regulator.

 Overview

 Stanchart Uganda is a large bank serving large corporate clients, upscale retail customers, and medium to large business enterprises.
 As of December 2020, it was the third largest commercial bank in Uganda by assets, with an asset base of UGX:3.8 trillion (US$1.072 billion), with shareholders' equity of UGX:937 billion (US$264 million), behind Stanbic Bank Uganda and Centenary Bank.
 As of June 2013, Stanchart Uganda owned an estimated 16.2 percent of total bank assets in the country.

 History

 Founded in August 1912, Stanchart Uganda is the oldest commercial bank in the country and has maintained a continuous banking presence in the country since its founding.
 In 1998, Stanchart Uganda acquired four branches of the former Uganda Cooperative Bank.
 As of May 2018, Stanchart Uganda had 9 branches and 29 automated teller machines and employed over 600 people.

+In June 2026, the Bank of Uganda approved the sale of Standard Chartered Uganda's Wealth and Retail Banking portfolio to Absa Bank Uganda, a move initiated in October 2025 to prioritise corporate banking.